Worried about cross-site scripting attacks on your website?

 In this type of attack, hackers use the visitor’s browser to attack your website.
-Once they gain access to your website, they can steal sensitive data, store illegal files and folders, redirect your visitors to other malicious sites, launch attacks on other websites, among other things.
+Once they gain access to your website, they can steal sensitive data, store illegal files and folders, redirect your visitors to other malicious sites, manipulate search results with spammy keywords, launch attacks on other websites, among other things.
 Such malicious activities have the potential to destroy your website.

 It’ll slow your website down and affect your search engine ranking.
 You will experience a dip in traffic and eventually, your revenue will take a hit.

 Things can snowball much further, and users will see warnings like deceptive site ahead, this site may be hacked on your website in search results, Google may blacklist your site, and your hosting provider may suspend your site.

 But don’t worry, you can prevent all this from happening to your website by taking a few simple cross site scripting prevention measures.